China's anti-Teslas: cheap models drive electric car boom

 Chinese brands such as GAC Motor and BYD are looking to advance on global rivals' home turf.

-GAC Motor, part of Guangzhou Automobile Group, debuted its pure electric GE3 sport utility vehicle, among other models, at the Detroit show on Monday.
+GAC Motor, part of Guangzhou Automobile Group (601238.SS), debuted its pure electric GE3 sport utility vehicle, among other models, at the Detroit show on Monday.
 A spokeswoman told Reuters that the company plans to enter the United States by 2019, delaying from an initial target of 2017, without further explanation.

 Shenzhen-based BYD already sells its electric buses in Africa, Europe and South America and has a factory in the United States.
 The company is preparing "on all fronts" to enter foreign passenger car markets, Li said, without elaborating.